pmastropolo/module-three-javascript-password-generator-project/README.md

 ## Description

-Created an application to generate a random password.
-I was provided with some starter code to get started.
+Created an application to generate a random password with Javascript.
+I was provided with some starter code.
+HTML and CSS was already provided.
 Client wanted an application to generate stronger passwords, therefore providing better security.
-When you click the button on the website, it should generate a password.
-Password should be at least 8 characters, and no more than 128 characters.
+When you first enter the website, you should be greeted with a prompt asking, How many characters would you like im your password?
+There should be confirm questions next asking if you would like numbers, lower case characters, upper case characters, or any special characters.
+Depending on user choice, script should generate a random password based on user selections.

 ## Table of Contents:file_folder:
 - [Installation](#installation)